DylanLacey/dashi/README.md

 `dashi` is fetching the Sauce Log which is eventually passed to `konbu`, then consuming the classified commands and passing them, one by one, to the relevant formatting class (one for each command).

 Each of these classes is based on an abstract implementation which knows how to get the details it needs from the Command; The concrete implementations are for a specific language and know how to format for that language.
 This is the worst bit currently;  I think there should be one formatter that `include`s a language's patterns at runtime.
-Ideally, we could generate patterns through :wave::sparkles::sparkling_heart:_metaprogramming::sparkling_heart::sparkles::wave:.
+Ideally, we could generate patterns through :wave::sparkles::sparkling_heart:_metaprogramming_:sparkling_heart::sparkles::wave:.

 Once the commands are formatter, they're passed to a test shell template that does all the required library inclusions.
 Rather then string contatenation, this is done using ERB, the built in Ruby formatting engine.
 I think it'd be best to redo the above by having each individual command render with ERB, in part because it makes the metaprogramming easier.